 Industria / Mercato - Paesi Bassi

-L'evento, organizzato dal gruppo di ricerca Media Industries, Infrastructures and Institutions (MI3) dell'Università di Utrecht, si è tenuto online il 12 aprile
+L'evento, organizzato dal gruppo di ricerca Media Industries, Infrastructures and Institutions (MI3) dell'Università di Utrecht, si è tenuto online il 15 marzo

 Questo articolo è disponibile in inglese.

-The second “Let’s Talk Screenwriting!” roundtable, entitled “Showrunners and writers’ rooms in European television production” was held online on 12 April.
-The event, organised by the Media Industries, Infrastructures and Institutions (MI3) research group from Utrecht University, was chaired by Hanna Surma, assistant professor of Media Studies at the same university.
+The first round-table of the second edition of “Let’s Talk Screenwriting!” took place online on 15 March.
+The event, entitled “Algorithms and AI: Shaking up Screenwriting in Europe”, was organised by the Media Industries, Infrastructures and Institutions (MI3) research group from Utrecht University and was chaired by Judith Keilbach, associate professor of Television Studies at the same university.

 Ti è piaciuto questo articolo?
 Iscriviti alla nostra newsletter per ricevere altri articoli direttamente nella tua casella di posta.